Before the operation:

 After the Operation:

 You will be discharged 1-2 days following the surgery in most cases.
 Some patients can be discharged home the same day of surgery, but all patients are seen the day following surgery to have any drains removed.
-There is generally no drain placed for parathyroid surgery.
-After thyroid or parathyroid surgery you should expect to have some small tapes over the incision to help reduce wound tension and result in a smaller finer scar.
+Most patients do not require a drain post operatively.
+After thyroid or parathyroid surgery, you should expect to have some small tapes over the incision to help reduce wound tension and result in a smaller finer scar.
 You can remove these tapes 5 days after surgery by getting them wet in the bath or shower and peeling them off the neck.
 The sutures are dissolvable and will not need to be removed.
-It can be helpful to use Vitamin E or other prescribed cream, such as Fucidin, over the incision for up to a month to aid in healing.
-You don’t start the cream until the steri strips are removed.
+It can be helpful to use Skinuva cream twice a day for 3 months, starting ten days after surgery over the incision to produce optimal healing.
 You can shower the day you go home but should have a Band-Aid over any drain sites.

 All patients should expect to have some neck pain and possibly headache after surgery.
 This is from the positioning required to perform the procedure.
-The neck is extended to optimize access to the thyroid or parathyroid glands, and identify important nerves and blood vessels during the surgery.
+The neck is extended to optimize access to the thyroid or parathyroid glands and identify important nerves and blood vessels during the surgery.
 This can result in some post operative neck tension and secondary headaches which will resolve over time.
 You will have appropriate pain medication prescribed to treat your pain as needed.
-All patients undergoing partial or total thyroidectomy will need to have there thyroid hormone levels, TSH, checked 2-4 weeks after surgery and this will be arranged at your follow up appointment.
+All patients undergoing partial or total thyroidectomy will need to have their thyroid hormone levels, TSH, checked one week and 4-6 weeks after surgery.